Stabilimentum: Function

 Another hypothesis is that the purpose of the stabilimentum is to attract the male of the species to the web when the female is ready to reproduce.
 A limited study carried out in the Calahonda area of Spain in the summer of 1992 showed that there was a positive correlation between the presence of a male in the webs of Argiope lobata and the presence of a stabilimentum.
 Many other hypotheses have also been proposed, such as thermoregulation, stress, or regulation of excess silk.
 At least one species has been observed to vibrate the web, while positioned in the stabilimentum when approached by a body the size of a human.

 While many Uloborus species construct stabilimenta, Uloborus gibbosus does not; it usually rests at the edge of its orb and drops to the ground if disturbed.
 This is thought to support the web camouflage hypothesis.
 In contrast, the strongly UV-reflecting stabilimentum of the uloborid Octonoba sybotides was found to be attractive to Drosophila flies.

 Several evolutionary models were proposed for the inconsistency in function across species.
-Stark argued that although these hypotheses seemingly conflict, they might not be mutually exclusive, and suggested that we could take a hierarchical approach to model this problem: the predominant factor leading to stabilimentum production (i.e., the main function of the decoration) in each population might be different depending on the prey-and-predating context of that population.
+Starks argued that although these hypotheses seemingly conflict, they might not be mutually exclusive, and suggested that we could take a hierarchical approach to model this problem: the predominant factor leading to stabilimentum production (i.e., the main function of the decoration) in each population might be different depending on the prey-and-predating context of that population.
 For example, in an environment where the food is abundant but predation pressure is high, the food resources are less important than prey avoidance.
-Therefore, the stabilimentum might have little to no effect on attracting prey but functions well as a distraction from predators.
+Therefore, the stabilimentum might have little to no effect on attracting prey but functions well as a distraction for predators.
 Walter offered a similar but more specific solution.
 He stated that the function of stabilimenta might not even be pattern or species-specific.
 Instead, he hypothesized that the visual signaling effect of stabilimenta might be derived from some non-signaling trait that is connected to other aspects of web-building behavior, such as silk disposition; this behavior was then selected preferentially to the specific ecological environment and therefore would be displayed through different patterns and functions among various habitats.

-In Cyclosa argenteoalba, web decorations were found to support Stark's hypothesis above in that they do not attract prey and instead deter predators.
+In Cyclosa argenteoalba, web decorations were found to support Starks' hypothesis above in that they do not attract prey and instead deter predators.
 This was determined through experiments where the spiders produced longer silk decorations when there was an increased predation risk, but were not affected by the amount of available prey.